Soumini97/soumini_2025/navigation/final_review.md

 ---
 # CSP Full Year Reflection – Soumini Kandula

-> “This is the culmination of everything I’ve learned this year—from JavaScript basics to full-stack engineering, from brainstorming with my team to presenting our final work at Night at the Museum.”
+> “Fun little culmination of everything I’ve learned this year, from JavaScript basics to full-stack engineering, from brainstorming with my team to presenting our final work at Night at the Museum.” - Soumini

----
+## Key Interests & Coding Intersection:
+I am interested in pursuing scientific research and biotechnology.
+I am currently leading my iGEM team this year, which is an international genetic engineering competition.
+With this project, we're planning to engineer a bacterial circuit to control inflammation by detecting signs of inflammatory stress and produce an anti-inflammatory molecule in response.
+To do this project, we need proof of in-silico testing, which is basically computational modelling.
+I hope to use Machine Learning models and Python to complete my in-silico testing and model the effects of increased concentration of inflammatory stress on the bacterial circuit.

 ## Trimester 3 – Final Sprint